Coincident Multimessenger Bursts from Eccentric Supermassive Binary Black Holes: Introduction

-To reliably model SMBBH accretion from first principles during their late inspiral and merger requires simulations in full general relativity (GR) coupled to magnetohydrodynamics, microphysics and radiation.
+To reliably model SMBBHs from first principles during their late inspiral and merger requires simulations in full general relativity (GR) coupled to magnetohydrodynamics (MHD), microphysics, and radiation.
 Performing such simulations with existing computational resources and numerical methods is not currently feasible due to the vast range of length and timescales involved.
-So, to make progress at this time, one has to make simplifying assumptions.
-Some methods forego relativistic gravity~\citep{Most:2024onq}, and use 2D simulations (see, e.g.,~\citep{delaurentiis_relativistic_2024} and references therein for recent work).
-Others adopt post-Newtonian background metrics (see, e.g.,~\citep{avara_accretion_2023} and references therein for recent work).
-Finally, fully general relativistic approaches solve the Einstein equations without approximation (see~\cite{gold_relativistic_2019,Cattorini:2023akr} for reviews).
+So, to make progress at this time, we have to make simplifying assumptions.
+Some methods forego dynamical relativistic gravity~\citep{Most:2024qus,Most:2024onq}, and use 2D simulations, \citep[see, e.g.,][and references therein for recent work]{munoz_circumbinary_2020, westernacher-schneider_multi-band_2022, lai_circumbinary_2023, delaurentiis_relativistic_2024}.
+Others adopt post-Newtonian background metrics \citep[see, e.g.,][and references therein for recent work]{avara_accretion_2023, porter_parameter_2024}.
+Finally, fully general relativistic $3+1$ approaches solve the Einstein equations without approximation~\citep[see][for recent reviews]{gold_relativistic_2019,Cattorini:2023akr}.
+To date, no studies have treated microphysics or full radiation transport in $3+1$ GRMHD simulations.